-Rind is an optional field that indicates the number of rind planes included in the data.
+Rind is an optional field that indicates the number of rind planes (for structured grids) or rind points or elements (for unstructured grids) included in the data.
 Its purpose and function are identical to those described in Section 7.1.
-Note, however, that the Rind in this structure is independent of the Rind contained in GridCoordinates_t or FlowSolution_t.
-They are not required to contain the same number of rind planes.
-Also, the location of any rind points is assumed to be consistent with the location of the 'core' data points (e.g. if GridLocation = CellCenter, rind points are assumed to be located at fictitious cell centers).
+Note, however, that the Rind in this structure is independent of the Rind contained in GridCoordinates_t.
+They are not required to contain the same number of rind planes or elements.
+Also, the location of any flow-solution rind points is assumed to be consistent with the location of the core flow solution points (e.g., if GridLocation = CellCenter, rind points are assumed to be located at fictitious cell centers).